sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 Here is what I'll try achieving in this post:

- 1. Present an intuitive definition and understanding of centrality measures we see aroud on LN exploreres.
+ 1. Present an intuitive definition and understanding of centrality measures we see around on LN exploreres.
  2. Show and calculate those metrics for a simple 5-node graph
  3. Thoughts on what to think of these centrality metrics when choosing a peer to open a channel.